Streams provide a comprehensive treatment of a particular engineering area such as

-Streams are divided into a collection of courses called Flows.
-Each Flow deals with a specific topic related to the
+Streams contain multiple collections of courses called Flows.
+Each Flow deals with a specific topic related to the main engineering area.

 The Computer Engineering (CE) Stream exposes students to a comprehensive, project-based Flow of courses starting with fundamentals of electricity and DC & AC electronics.